Periptychus: Classification

 Periptychus was first described by Edward Drinker Cope in 1881, based on fossil remains found in New Mexico in deposits dating to the Middle Paleocene.
 The fossils were very fragmentary including a part of a jaw with teeth and belonging to a juvenile specimen, which Cope did not recognize as such and assigned it to Creodonta.
 In the same year Cope described a jawbone, also from New Mexico, and described it as Catathleus rhabdodon.
 Only later, through the discovery of more complete remains, did it become clear that the two forms were synonymous and belonged to the same species.
-To the genus Periptychus was then also ascribed by Cope himself the species P. coarctatus, which is slightly older and perhaps ancestral to the type species.
+To the genus Periptychus was then also ascribed by Cope himself the species P. coarctatus (Carsioptychus) which is slightly older and perhaps ancestral to the type species.
 Fossils of Periptychus have since also been found in Texas, Utah and Wyoming.

 Periptychus is the eponymous genus of the family Periptychidae, a family of archaic mammals that developed immediately after the Cretaceous-Tertiary extinction event, and produced a variety of forms of different sizes.
 In particular, Periptychus would appear to be a derived member of the group.